BiggestSmalles/Bank-Customer-Churn-Analysis/README.md

 # 🏦 Bank Churning Analysis Project

 Welcome to my **Bank Churning Analysis** project!
 This repository showcases my ability to analyze complex datasets, generate actionable insights, and present them in a way that is both visually appealing and technically sound.
-This project is a demonstration of my skills in data analysis, Python, and Jupyter Notebook, making it an ideal showcase for potential employers.
+This project is a demonstration of my skills in data analysis, Python, and Jupyter Notebook.
+Thank you for viewing my project!

 ## 📊 Project Overview